Universidad Católica San Antonio de Murcia: History

 UCAM the plan of founder and president José Luis Mendoza, was the first such university to be established under the new conditions presented in the Article.
 Mendoza, a strongly homophobic member of the Neocatechumenal Way, the Pontifical Council for the Family and father of 14 children with ties to the far-right party Vox, served as president of the university.

 At its establishment in 1996, UCAM attended approximately 600 students.
-As of 2012 its students were 16,000.
+As of 2026, its students were 21,386.

 UCAM's stance toward the secular world is informed by this notion, as can be seen in the Letter from the President introducing English-speaking foreign students to UCAM.
 According to Mendoza, the university has:"a vocation both to teach and evangelise in the academic, scientific and cultural world and provide an instrument in Faith to solve the many questions and problems of contemporary society and in this way contribute to social, cultural and human development and progress".Nowadays, the university has a wide range of national and international partnerships with institutions such as EU Business School, Sevilla FC, CDEI Business School, CESAE Business & Tourism School, etc.

 Campus

-The university has many headquarters and centers, main campuses being located in Murcia and Cartagena.
+The university has its main campuses located in Murcia and Cartagena.
 It also offers training in Madrid and remotely, with a multitude of examination venues nationwide.
-With more than 20,000 students and around 1,000 teachers, UCAM's present objective is to promote quality university education with future representation on all continents.

 It is built on an approximate area of 25,000 square meters (14,500 built) and will soon have an annexation of another 200,000 for gardens, parking, sports facilities and university residence.
 It is located 4 km from the urban center of the city of Murcia, in the Los Jerónimos Monastery (18th century), which, together with its baroque church, is declared a National Historic-Artistic Monument and forms the so-called Los Jerónimos Campus, headquarters of UCAM.
 The campus consists of large and bright classrooms, Library, Assembly Hall, Meeting and Work Rooms, Laboratories, Computer, Multimedia and Language Classrooms and Cafeteria-Dining Room.

 Other UCAM headquarters and schools, complementary to the Los Jerónimos Campus are: